vanilla/presentations/lunchnlearn/storybook.md

 ---

 # Chromatic takes screen shots when you make a PR.
-They need to be approved.
+They need to be approved by a human.

 ![](https://media.giphy.com/media/EA3RHPEx6BlBu/giphy.gif)